hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly.md

             </td>
             <td>
-                Investigating https://github.com/hyperledger/firefly/issues/692 I realized that the only safe thing to do in terms of an ordering context, given that identities are arbitrarily nested in their hierarchy, is to broadcast them all under a single ordering context up to the root identity.
-Then if a node is replaying a chain and potentially processing batches of blockchain transactions, it will be assured to get the same outcome in sequencing of identities for the whole hierarchy.
+                Fixes #692
+In PR chain with #707

+This PR adds a new reason for a rewind - to go back and confirm messages that were previously parked because the author was not known.

+We cannot assure that the identity verification for an identity, will be processed by the aggregator before messages sent by that identity, or child identities registered under that identity.
+Because they are all sent on different topics.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-04-13 17:30:57 +0000 UTC
+        Created At 2022-04-13 19:00:26 +0000 UTC
     </div>
 </div>